octohost/octohost/README.md

 The goal is to host anything - more are being worked on.

-PLEASE NOTE: There may be security holes, there are rough edges, it is not complete and eat your data - but *it works for us* at the moment.
+PLEASE NOTE: There may be security holes, there are rough edges, it is not complete and may eat your data - but *it works for us* at the moment.
+We are experiencing some container crashing - but it's alpha software so that's to be expected.
 YMMV.

 Advanced Quickstart
 ---------